 CIMMYT uses one of several standard license agreement templates to allocate elite CIMMYT-derived maize hybrids and open pollinated varieties (OPVs) for commercialization on either a non-exclusive or geographically- and time-limited exclusive basis.

 The allocation process begins when CIMMYT posts a call for applications — open to both public and private sector institutions — to receive licenses to commercialize available CIMMYT-derived hybrids.
-Such calls are widely advertised through (i) CIMMYT’s website, (ii) regional networks in sub-Saharan Africa, Asia, and Latin America, and (iii) email notifications to hundreds of public and private sector partner organizations.
-Once a call for applications is posted, the potential partners apply for (i.e., request) allocation of one or more products.
-Applications are evaluated according to the Product Allocation Principles, as further explained within the call for applications.
+Such calls are widely advertised through (i) CIMMYT’s website and online Maize Product Catalog, (ii) regional networks in sub-Saharan Africa, Asia, and Latin America, and (iii) email notifications to hundreds of public and private sector partner organizations.
+Once a call for applications is posted, the potential partners apply for (i.e., request) allocation of one or more products via the online Maize Licensing Portal.
+Applications are evaluated according to the Product Allocation Principles, as further explained within the call for applications and the document “Acquisition and Use of CIMMYT Maize Hybrids and OPVs for Commercialization”.

-Following the allocation process, CIMMYT enters into commercialization licenses with various public and private sector partners for production, registration/ release, and commercialization of one or more specified CIMMYT-derived hybrids, limited in time (5 years) and territory.
+Following the allocation process, CIMMYT enters into commercialization licenses with various public and private sector partners for production, registration/release, and commercialization of one or more specified CIMMYT-derived hybrids, limited in time (5 years) and territory.
 CIMMYT typically does not charge any licensing fees or royalties in relation to these LEAs.
-CIMMYT even provides limited quantities of seed at either no cost or on a cost-recovery basis to the partner, depending on the quantities requested.
+CIMMYT even provides limited quantities of seed at either no cost or on a cost-recovery basis to the partner, depending on the quantities requested and whether donor funding is available to subsidize the cost recovery.

-Exclusivity is limited to five years so that if the partner is not diligently pursuing commercialization of the hybrid, CIMMYT may terminate the agreement and re-allocate rights to another partner that will do so.
+Exclusivity is furthermore subject to the partner’s ability to demonstrate that they are diligently pursuing commercialization of the hybrid, such that in case they are not, CIMMYT may terminate the agreement and re-allocate rights to another partner that will do so.
 Territory exclusivity is limited to a particular country, or set of countries, with particular hybrids.
-Further, exclusivity is limited to commercialization activities only; CIMMYT and other partners who receive the materials from CIMMYT under the SMTA maintain the freedom to use the same hybrid for research, breeding and training activities, and CIMMYT may further allocate the same licensed hybrid to different organizations for commercialization in other countries.
+Further, exclusivity is limited to national registration and commercialization activities only; CIMMYT and other partners who receive the materials from CIMMYT under the SMTA maintain the freedom to use the same hybrid for research, breeding and training activities, and CIMMYT may further allocate the same licensed hybrid to different organizations for registration and commercialization in other countries.

 CIMMYT distributes wheat lines under the Standard Material Transfer Agreement (“SMTA”) of the International Treaty on Plant Genetic Resources for Food and Agriculture (the “Treaty”) for research, breading and training.
 Those lines always remain available as International Public Goods through CIMMYT germplasm bank, with ability to distribute all around the world.